Javier-Sinuka/TP_CONCURRENTE_2025_DL/README.md

     cd TP_CONCURRENTE_2025_DL
     ```
 3.  **Build the project using the Maven Wrapper:**
-    This command will format the code, compile the source, run tests, and package the application into a runnable JAR file located in the `target/` directory.
+    This command will compile the source, run tests, and package the application into a runnable JAR file located in the `target/` directory.

     *   On **Linux** or **macOS**:
         ```bash